knpuniversity/phpstorm/knpu/annotations.md

 We've got a big project today, a site about movies.
 But only movies that have Samuel L. Jackson.

+***TIP
+The "Controller" option when you create a new file is no longer available.
+However, you can use `php bin/console make:controller` from MakerBundle as an even nicer option.
+***

 We'll start by creating a `MovieController`.
 We could right click on the `Controller` directory, go to new, and select file from the menu.
 But we can be faster!
 For mac users use `⌘+n` to get the "new" menu open.
 And because